grafana/k6/ROADMAP.md

 Short-term goals
 ----------------

-These are goals tenratively achievable by Q2 2023.
+These are goals tentatively achievable by Q2 2023.

 - **Make xk6-browser a part of standard distribution of k6.**<br>